UniversalDependencies/docs/ext-format.md

 We define a general technique of extending the CoNLL-U format, with the hope that various extensions will remain as compatible with each other as possible.
 We call this generic format “CoNLL-U Plus,” with the filename extension `.conllup`.

+Note that this page is not about the [enhanced UD representation](/u/overview/enhanced-syntax.html), which, despite being arguably an extension in its own right, is part of the standard CoNLL-U format.

 ## New columns